menottiRicardo/players_rag/readme.md

 This script will:
 - Load all CSV files from the `data/` directory
 - Split documents into chunks for optimal retrieval
-- Generate embeddings using OpenAI's embedding model
+- Generate embeddings using OpenAI's text-embedding-3-large model
 - Store the processed data in ChromaDB

 ### 2. Launch the Chatbot